 Census geography is the division of the whole territory for census purposes.
 Its objective is to define a hierarchy of administrative, geographical and statistical units for which census data is collected, and, for some of them, disseminated.
-The definition of the census geography is an important activity to be implemented well in advance during the preenumeration phase, to ensure that all the census units (buildings, dwellings, households, and individuals), are covered during the enumeration period.
+The definition of the census geography is an important activity to be implemented well in advance during the pre-enumeration phase, to ensure that all the census units (buildings, dwellings, households, and individuals), are covered during the enumeration period.
 It supports the definition of operational zones (enumeration and control areas) for data collection, facilitates the organization and management of the census itself and, when organized in a GIS environment, provides an appropriate digital framework both for conducting and monitoring the field work and for data dissemination at local and small-area levels.

-The current territorial division of Albania is governed by the 2014 Law "On administrative-territorial division of local government units in the republic of Albania" .
-The legislation divides the country into two administrative levels: Regions (Qarks) and Municipalities.
+The current territorial division of Albania is governed by the 2014 Law "On administrative-territorial division of local government units in the republic of Albania" The legislation divides the country into two administrative levels: Regions (Qarks) and Municipalities.
 Today, there are 12 Regions and 61 new Municipalities, which are generally composed of the former Municipalities and Communes that are grouped to form the new Municipalities.
 The former Municipalities and Communes (in force during the 2001 and 2011 Censuses) continue to exist as "Administrative Units" of the new Municipalities.
 Official names of Regions, Municipalities, cities and villages are defined by the law.
 However, the new law does not clearly define and classify the territory into urban and rural areas.

-The Census geography for the 2020 Census will be composed of the above mentioned territorial and administrative units, and by the operational areas designed in each municipality for the organisation of the enumeration: supervision areas managed by Municipal supervisors, controller areas, enumeration areas (EAs).
-As explained in the chapter on the Census field work, INSTAT plans to reduce the 11,775 EAs used in the 2011 Census to about 6,000 EAs, by extending the period of enumeration and by revising the demarcation of the EAs.
+The Census geography for the Census will be composed of the above mentioned territorial and administrative units, and by the operational areas designed in each municipality for the organisation of the enumeration: supervision areas managed by Municipal supervisors, controller areas, enumeration areas (EAs).